Dr. Martha Ehrich

 Ehrich, M. (2023).
 Being an academic ghostwriter: be(coming) me(thodology).
 In S. Robinson, A. Bristow & O. Ratle (eds), Doing Academic Careers Differently: Portraits of academic life.
 New York, USA: Routledge.

 Ehrich, M., Burgdorf, K., Samoilova, Z. and Loist, S. (2022).
 The film festival sector and its networked structures of gender inequality.
 Applied Network Science, 7(20). rdcu.be/cKKJS

-Ehrich, M. (forthcoming).
-Dialectical Network Analysis: A Critical Approach for Researching Networks in Management and Organization Studies.
-In M. Godwyn (Ed.), Research Handbook on the Sociology of Organizations.
-Cheltenham, UK: Edward Elgar Publishing.
+Ehrich, M. (2022).
+Dialectical network analysis: A critical approach for researching networks in management and organization studies.
+In M. Godwyn (eds), Research Handbook on the Sociology of Organizations.
+Cheltenham, UK: Edward Elgar Publishing, pp.125-144.